720kb/node-amqp/README.md

 in your project folder.

 ## Usage
-At this moment, the module expose four objects that manages two kind of interactions between actors:
+At this moment, the module expose four objects that manage two kind of interactions between actors:
  - Publish/Subscribe;
  - Work queue.